LISTEN IN YOUR CAR or ON YOUR HEADPHONES

 It’s a lot less than if you would go for a longer one.
 You need to set your stop limit.
 And what is that?
 That’s that risk management.
 That is that stop loss.
 All right.

-This is technical analysis when you are watching your charts to understand what is going on, that includes having areas, divergences, reversal areas.
+This is technical analysis when you are watching your charts to understand what is going on, which includes having areas, divergences, reversal areas.
 These are the super basics of what technical analysis is all about.
 I’m going to go into right now a little bit more detailed understanding areas.

 Areas are super important because the market will revisit those areas again and again, and you need to have them drawn out and really understood what they are all about.
 OK, the two main areas are resistance and support.